-Investors will be hoping for strength from XOM as it approaches its next earnings release, which is expected to be August 2, 2019.
+XOM will be looking to display strength as it nears its next earnings release.
 In that report, analysts expect XOM to post earnings of $0.88 per share.
-This would mark a year-over-year decline of 4.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $67.72 billion, down 7.86% from the year-ago period.
+This would mark a year-over-year decline of 39.73%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $68.90 billion, down 10.06% from the year-ago period.

-Any recent changes to analyst estimates for XOM should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for XOM.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 6.07% lower.
-XOM is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 4.75% lower within the past month.
+XOM is currently sporting a Zacks Rank of #3 (Hold).

 The Oil and Gas - Integrated - International industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 239, putting it in the bottom 7% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 218, which puts it in the bottom 15% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report